-If you're at all into fashion – especially shoes – then there's no doubt that you're familiar with Golden Goose sneakers.
+If you're into fashion – especially shoes – then there's no doubt that you're familiar with Golden Goose sneakers.

-And today I'm here to do a thorough Golden Goose review of both the Superstar and Hi Star sneakers!
+And today I'm here on shoe-tease.com for a thorough Golden Goose review of both the Superstar and Hi Star sneakers!

-The Italian brand has been around since year 2000 and is known for its glam, high-quality, trendy sneakers.
+The Italian brand Golden Goose has been around since year 2000 and is known for its glam, high-quality, trendy sneakers.

 I bought both styles myself for everyday wear, not just for photo ops!
 So if you're looking for a Golden Goose review to decide how these sneakers will last with frequent wear, this review is for you.

-Read on for my honest thoughts about these 2 styles of Golden Goose sneakers.
-I will answer common questions about these luxury kicks while comparing them.
+Read on for my honest thoughts about these two styles of Golden Goose sneakers.
+I will answer common questions about these luxury kicks while comparing them to one another.

 Golden Goose Sneakers Review – General Info